Family Doctor Wait Times in Canada: A 2026 Province-by-Province Guide

 Why the Family Doctor Shortage Exists

 The shortage is the product of decisions made over three decades, not a single recent failure.
-Canadian medical schools reduced their intake in the 1990s in response to a Barer-Stoddart report that mistakenly forecast physician oversupply.
-Family medicine residency match rates have fallen — in CaRMS 2024, more than 100 family medicine seats went unfilled across Canada in the first iteration.
-Fee-for-service billing models reward shorter, episodic visits over the longitudinal complexity of modern primary care, pushing many graduates toward focused practices, hospitalist work, or sub-specialties such as sports medicine and emergency medicine.
-A 2023 College of Family Physicians of Canada survey found that 65 percent of family physicians are considering reducing hours or retiring within 5 years.
-Demographic pressure compounds all of this: Canada's population grew by more than 1.2 million in 2023 alone (Statistics Canada), the largest annual increase since 1957, while net family physician supply per 100,000 residents has been roughly flat.
+Canadian medical schools reduced their intake in the 1990s in response to a Barer-Stoddart report that mistakenly forecast doctor oversupply.
+Family medicine residency match rates have fallen — in CaRMS 2024, more than 100 family medicine seats went unfilled across Canada in the first iteration. appointment-based claim processing models reward shorter, episodic visits over the longitudinal complexity of modern primary care, pushing many graduates toward focused practices, hospitalist work, or sub-specialties such as sports medicine and emergency medicine.
+A 2023 College of Family Physicians of Canada survey found that 65 percent of family doctors are considering reducing hours or retiring within 5 years.
+Demographic pressure compounds all of this: Canada's population grew by more than 1.2 million in 2023 alone (Statistics Canada), the largest annual increase since 1957, while net family doctor supply per 100,000 residents has been roughly flat.

 - Reduced medical school intake in the 1990s following the Barer-Stoddart report.